boosh/django_recurring/README.rst

           name = models.CharField(max_length=200)
           calendar = models.ForeignKey(CalendarEntry, on_delete=models.CASCADE)

-   For a single recurring event:
+   For more basic instances of a single recurring event:

    .. code-block:: python